turboapps/docs/deploying/to_a_workspace/a-workspace.md

 Although it is possible to use the Service Principal account for authentication, we stongly recommend creation of a separate application with permissions only to authenticate users against Azure AD.

 It is also necessary to generate a secret for the application.
-The generated **client\_id**, **secret**, and **App ID URI** should be provided to your Turbo implementation specialist, who will finalize integration of authentication settings.
+The generated **Application ID**, **Tenant ID**, and **Client Secret** should be provided to your Turbo implementation specialist, who will finalize integration of authentication settings.
+(Note: The term **Tenant ID** and **Directory ID** are used interchangeably.
+It may be specified either by an alias or in the form of a UUID.)

 These accounts may be created manually as described below, or using a bash script.